-Attorney Geballe is the founding President of CT Voices for Children and is now its Distinguished Senior Fellow.
-A former civil rights attorney and founding member of Yale’s Center for Interdisciplinary Research on AIDS (CIRA), she teaches at Yale Law School and Yale School of Public Health.
+Attorney Geballe is on the faculty of Yale School of Public Health and Yale Law School, where she teaches courses in public health law, health disparities, and legislative advocacy.
+A co-founder of CT Voices for Children and its President until 2008, Attorney Geballe now serves as its distinguished senior fellow.
+A former civil rights attorney, she was a founding member of Yale’s Center for Interdisciplinary Research on AIDS (CIRA) and has done national and international consulting in the areas of public health and AIDS law.
 Her publications include “Forgotten Children of the AIDS Epidemic” (Yale University Press, 1995).

 Friends of the Connecticut News Project

 The Connecticut Mirror would like to thank the following people who provide guidance to the Board of Directors: